Baguette: Origin myths

 Because the history of the French baguette is not completely known, several myths have spread about the origins of this type of bread.

-Some say Napoleon Bonaparte, in essence, created the French baguette to allow soldiers to more easily carry bread with them.
+Some say Napoleon, in essence, created the French baguette to allow soldiers to more easily carry bread with them.
 Since the round shape of other breads took up a lot of space, Bonaparte requested they be made into the skinny stick shape with specific measurements to slide into the soldiers' uniform.

 Other stories credit baguettes as being an invention to stop French metro workers from having to carry knives that they used to cut their bread.
 The workers often fought, so the management did not want them to carry knives and requested that bread be easily ripped apart, ending the need for knives.
 The skinny, easily rippable shape of a baguette would have been the response to this.

 Some believe baguettes were the "Bread of Equality" following a decree post-French Revolution requiring a type of bread to be made accessible to the rich and poor.

 Another account states that in October 1920, a law prevented bakers from working before 4 am, making it impossible to make traditional round loaves in time for customers' breakfasts.
 Switching from the round loaf to the previously less-common, slender shape of the baguette solved the problem because it could be prepared and baked much more quickly.
 The law in question appears to be one from March 1919, though some say it took effect in October 1920:It is forbidden to employ workers at bread and pastry making between ten in the evening and four in the morning.

 Manufacture and styles

-The "baguette de tradition française" is made from wheat flour, water, yeast, and common salt.
+The "baguette de tradition française" is made from wheat flour, water, yeast (as the leavening agent), and common salt.
 It may contain up to 2% broad bean flour, up to 0.5% soya flour, and up to 0.3% wheat malt flour.